Ladder99/ladder99/design/data.md

       }
     }

-so eg for the above output, ie
+so for the previous dataItem example, adapter.js gets the following output object -

     {
       id: 'ccs-pa-001-dev_cond',